Troubleshooting High Availability

 Review the Configuration

-Before digging too deep into the technical details below, first review the configuration and ensure all steps were followed accurately.
+Before proceeding, first review the configuration and ensure all steps were followed accurately.

 Troubleshooting CARP